LukeShortCloud/rootpages/src/ansible.rst

 Red Hat Ansible Engine, which is an enterprise solution.
 Ansible Engine is designed to provide a downstream version that is more stable, secure, and reliable.
 Support is provided that includes covers Core modules, priority bug and feature updates, documentation, and more.
-[1]

-Source:

-1. "Red Hat Ansible Engine."
+[50]

 Installation
 ------------

 The Ansible community edition 2.4 requires Python 2.6, 2.7, or >= 3.5 on
 both the control and managed nodes.
 [1] Python 3 support is still in development but should be stable within the next few releases.
-[2]
+[24]

 RHEL: